Mobile Broadband Ireland: Best Prices and Suppliers in 2023

 image of a document being inspected by a magnifying glass

 What sets mobile broadband apart, is that it doesn’t require either a dish installation on your house or a landline/fibre connection.
-Instead, the modem picks up 3G, 4G and 5G signals emitted from the local tower network, and then re-emits them as WiFi signals.
-This enables you to get wifi in almost any location on multiple devices, or even when you are out and about.
+Unlike a traditional ADSL broadband or fibre optic connection, the WiFi modem instead picks up 3G, 4G and 5G signals emitted from the local tower network, and then re-emits them as WiFi signals.
+This enables you to get WiFi in almost any location on multiple devices, or even when you are out and about.

 Will Mobile Broadband Work in My Area?